wald-tq/docs.influxdata.com/content/kapacitor/v1.3/tick/expr.md

 ##### HumanBytes

-Converts a int64 or float64 with units bytes into a human readable string representing the number of bytes.
+Converts an int64 or a float64 with units bytes into a human readable string representing the number of bytes.

 ```javascript
 humanBytes(value) string